• Home

 Step 2: Blood Test Requests & Monitoring

-Blood tests can now be arranged immediately after your intake appointment, and should be completed before your clinical intake appointment is booked.
+Blood tests can now be arranged after your intake appointment, and should be completed before your clinical intake appointment is booked.

 They'll need to see up-to-date blood test results before your treatment plan can be discussed.
 These help keep your care safe and allow the team to make informed decisions.